-- (1) Except as provided in 39-9-205, a person who has registered under one name as provided in this chapter may not engage in the business or act in the capacity of a construction contractor or a home inspector under any other name unless that name also is registered under this chapter. - (2) Use of a falsified registration number in connection with a solicitation or identification as a construction contractor or a home inspector is prohibited. - (3) A partner, associate, agent, salesperson, solicitor, officer, or employee of a construction contractor or a home inspector shall use a true name and address at all times while engaged in the business or capacity of a construction contractor or a home inspector or in activities related to a construction contractor or a home inspector. - (4) The finding of a violation of this section by the department at a hearing held in accordance with the Montana Administrative Procedure Act subjects the person who commits the violation to a penalty of not more than \$5,000, as determined by the department.
+- (1) Except as provided in 39-9-205, a person who has registered under one name as provided in this chapter may not engage in the business or act in the capacity of a construction contractor or a home inspector under any other name unless that name also is registered under this chapter. - (2) Use of a falsified registration number in connection with a solicitation or identification as a construction contractor or a home inspector is prohibited. - (3) A partner, associate, agent, salesperson, solicitor, officer, or employee of a construction contractor or a home inspector shall use a true name and address at all times while engaged in the business or capacity of a construction contractor or a home inspector or in activities related to a construction contractor or a home inspector. - (4) A construction contractor may not: - (a) hire a person as an independent contractor who does not have an independent contractor exemption certificate if required by 39-71-417; - (b) hire a person as an independent contractor if the department has suspended, revoked, or denied the person's independent contractor's exemption certificate: - (c) hire an independent contractor to work in a trade, business, occupation, or profession not listed on the independent contractor's registration; - (d) allow an independent contractor to perform work not in the trade, business, occupation, or profession listed on the independent contractor exemption certificate; or - (e) classify an employee as an independent contractor if the person does not have an independent contractor exemption certificate required by 39-71-417. - (5) (a) The finding of a violation of this section by the department at a hearing held in accordance with the Montana Administrative Procedure Act subjects the person who commits the violation to a penalty of not more than \$5,000, as determined by the department.
 The required hearing may be held by telephone or by videoconference.
-A penalty collected under this section must be deposited in the state special revenue account to the credit of the department for administration and enforcement of this chapter. - (a) penalties under this section do not apply to a violation that is determined to be an inadvertent error.
+A penalty collected under this section must be deposited in the state special revenue account to the credit of the department for administration and enforcement of this chapter.

+(b) Penalties under this section do not apply to a violation that is determined to be an inadvertent error.

 History: En.
 Sec.
 11, Ch.
 500, L. 1995; amd.
 Sec.
 8, Ch.
 548, L. 1997; amd.
 Sec.
 7, Ch.
-294, L. 2019.
+294, L. 2019; amd.
+Sec.
+1, Ch.
+505, L. 2023.